djgaikwad/Machine-Learning-Projects/Churn_Modelling_ML_Project/Readme.txt

 Using xgboosting from Supervised Machine Learning Algorithm to learn the data from churn_modelling.csv and predicting the client will left the membership or not (yes=1 & No=0).
 Tools or language used :
-project is created using python 3. other modules used are sklearn, pandas, numpy,seaborn,matplotlib.
+project is created using python 3. other modules used are sklearn, pandas, numpy,seaborn,matplotlib, pickle and flask.

 working in front end :
 when a user enters the data of account holder in web application, data is sent to backend, predictions are done based on previoues learning